kedema/streamies-docker/README.md

 **Prerequisite:**
 - Platform: x86_64
 - Your User/Group ID is 1000
+- The directory ~/.streamies exist and chown by user (user with ID 1000:1000)

 If you **not have** theses prerequisites go to further step.
 If you match just do a: